-Mr Dampier was appointed to the Board with effect from 1 March 2016.
-He is Head of Investment Research at Hargreaves Lansdown, a position he has held since 1998, a Director of Hargreaves Lansdown Asset Management Ltd and a member of Hargreaves Lansdown PLC's Executive Management Committee.
+Mr Dampier was appointed to the Board on 1 March 2016.
+He is Head of Investment Research at Hargreaves Lansdown, a position he has held since 1998, a director of Hargreaves Lansdown Asset Management Ltd and a member of Hargreaves Lansdown PLC's Executive Management Committee.
+He is also a non-executive director of Jupiter Emerging & Frontier Trust plc.
 He has over 30 years' experience in the fund management industry, including managing and marketing investment trusts and unit trusts, has published a book on effective investing and is a leading commentator on the investment sector.